Anthony van Dyck: London and death

-He was well paid for his paintings in addition to this, at least in theory, as King Charles did not actually pay over his pension for five years, and reduced the price of many paintings.
+He was well paid for his paintings in addition to this, at least in theory, as King Charles did not actually pay over his pension for five years and reduced the price of many paintings.
 He was provided with a house on the River Thames at Blackfriars, then just outside the City of London, thus avoiding the monopoly of the Worshipful Company of Painter-Stainers.
 A suite of rooms in Eltham Palace, no longer used by the royal family, was also put at his disposal as a country retreat.
 These residences were managed by his partner Margaret Lemon.

 His Blackfriars studio was frequently visited by the King and Queen (later a special causeway was built to ease their access), who hardly sat for another painter while van Dyck lived.

-He was an immediate success in England, where he painted large numbers of portraits of the King and Queen Henrietta Maria, as well as their children.
+He was an immediate success in England, where he painted large numbers of portraits of the King and Queen, as well as their children.
 Many portraits were done in several versions, to be sent as diplomatic gifts or given to supporters of the increasingly embattled king.
 Altogether van Dyck has been estimated to have painted forty portraits of King Charles himself, as well as about thirty of the Queen, nine of the Earl of Strafford, and multiple ones of other courtiers.
 He painted many of the court, and also himself and his mistress, Margaret Lemon.

 In England he developed a version of his style which combined a relaxed elegance and ease with an understated authority in his subjects which was to dominate English portrait-painting to the end of the 18th century.
-His portraits of Charles on horseback updated the grandeur of Titian's Emperor Charles V, but even more effective and original is his portrait of Charles dismounted in the Louvre: "Charles is given a totally natural look of instinctive sovereignty, in a deliberately informal setting where he strolls so negligently that he seems at first glance nature's gentleman rather than England's King".
+His portraits of Charles on horseback updated the grandeur of Titian's Equestrian Portrait of Charles V, but even more effective and original is his portrait of Charles dismounted in the Louvre: "Charles is given a totally natural look of instinctive sovereignty, in a deliberately informal setting where he strolls so negligently that he seems at first glance nature's gentleman rather than England's King".
 Although his portraits have created the classic idea of "Cavalier" style and dress, in fact a majority of his most important patrons in the nobility, such as Lord Wharton and the Earls of Bedford, Northumberland and Pembroke, took the Parliamentarian side in the English Civil War that broke out soon after his death.

-The King in Council by letters patent granted van Dyck denizenship in 1638, on 27 February 1640 he married Mary Ruthven, with whom he had one daughter.
+The King in Council by letters patent granted van Dyck denizenship in 1638.
+On 27 February 1640 he married Mary Ruthven, with whom he had one daughter.
 Mary was the daughter of Patrick Ruthven, who, although the title was forfeited, styled himself Lord Ruthven.
 She was a lady-in-waiting to the Queen in 1639–40; this may have been instigated by the King in an attempt to keep him in England.
 He had spent most of 1634 in Antwerp, returning the following year, and in 1640–41, as the Civil War loomed, spent several months in Flanders and France.
 In 1640 he accompanied prince John Casimir of Poland after he was freed from French imprisonment.